MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 >
 > - **Rate optimization**: When your token usage is sufficiently high and predictable over a period of time, use the [provisioned throughput](/azure/ai-services/openai/concepts/provisioned-throughput) pricing model for better cost optimization.
 >
-> - **Usage optimization**: Take [model pricing](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/) and capabilities into account when choosing models.
-Start with less costly models for less complex tasks like text generation or completion tasks.
+> - **Usage optimization**: Consider [model pricing](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/) and capabilities when you choose models.
+Start with less-costly models for less-complex tasks like text generation or completion tasks.
 For more complex tasks like language translation or content understanding, consider using more advanced models.
-Consider different [model capabilities](/azure/ai-services/openai/concepts/models) and maximum token usage limits when choosing a model appropriate for use cases like text embedding, image generation, or transcription scenarios.
-By carefully selecting the model that best fits your needs, you can optimize costs while still achieving desired application performance.
+Consider different [model capabilities](/azure/ai-services/openai/concepts/models) and maximum token usage limits when you choose a model that's appropriate for use cases like text embedding, image generation, or transcription scenarios.
+By carefully selecting the model that best fits your needs, you can optimize costs while still achieving the desired application performance.
 >
 > - **Usage optimization**: Use the token-limiting constraints offered by the API calls, such as `max_tokens` and `n`, which indicate the number of completions to generate.
 >